 (I am NOT related in any way to Mr. Musson or the Musson family.)

-This all depends on what plans I have in my head.
-I have adopted the Gingerbread House theme from 2017 as my foundational template, so typically I start building the display around the 2nd week of October.
-If I decided to go with another theme, I would have to have my blueprints done by April at the latest.
+I have adopted the Gingerbread House theme from 2017 as my foundational template, so typically, I start building the display around the 2nd week of October.
+Blueprint designs for new props need to be drawn up and completed by April at the latest.
 I start checking older strings and props typically in June/July, preparing a list of things I might need for repairs.
-At the same time, I start buying supplies.
+At the same time, I begin buying supplies.
 Regardless of when everything is hung, I do not turn on the lights until the first weekend after Remembrance Day.

 Over the years, the technology for Christmas lights has improved.
-In 2017, 78% of all of my bulbs used were energy-efficient LED.
-In 2019, 91% will now be energy efficient.
-As I continue to convert the conventional bulb to LED, my wattage/amperage requirements drop, which results in lower power consumption.
-Hydro rates differ depending on where you live, but my display of ~4,500 bulbs in 2017 cost me an average of $1.02 / night.
+As I continue to adopt LED bulbs from conventional, my wattage/amperage requirements drop, which results in lower power consumption.
+Hydro rates differ depending on where you live, but my display of ~7,000 bulbs in 2020 cost me an average of $1.25 / night.

 For comparison, 1,000 incandescent mini-lights require 408 watts of power to run.
 The same quantity of LED mini-lights requires only 69 watts, or around 83% less electricity.